cockroachdb/docs/src/current/v23.2/advanced-changefeed-configuration.md

 ---

 {{site.data.alerts.callout_danger}}
 The configurations and settings explained on this page will have a significant impact on a changefeed's behavior and could potentially affect a cluster's performance.
-Thoroughly test before deploying any changes to productions.
+Thoroughly test before deploying any changes to production.
 {{site.data.alerts.end}}

 The following sections describe performance, settings, configurations, and details to tune [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %}):